 Today, we are a body of dedicated Believers who seek to serve His Kingdom and one another.
 We embrace His Torah and our Messiah, the Living Word.
 Through faith and by His Spirit we seek to establish His word as the standard for living within our congregation.
 All who share our desire for truth, relationship, accountability, and the love of Messiah are welcome.

 Our desire is to develop true disciples of our Master, Yeshua.
 We realize that this is a process that takes time and commitment from all involved.
 Our faith is to be alive in real, tangible, every day action.
-The mission of this congregation is to encourage believers to lead Biblical lives, embracing the Hebraic roots of their faith.
-We have been blessed to see the Father use this group to unite and strengthen the Nashville community.
+The mission of Mercy is to encourage believers to lead Biblical lives, embracing the Hebraic roots of their faith.
+We have been blessed to see the Father use Mercy to change lives in Middle Tennessee and throughout the world.

 John and Melissa Diffenderfer started the Nashville Sabbath gathering that would ultimately become Mercy Collective.
-As life-long, second-generation Messianic believers, they bring a unique understanding of the intersection between Hebraic culture and modern life.
+Their areas of focus are centered on teaching and the day-to-day management of the ministry.
+As lifelong, second-generation Messianic believers, they bring a unique understanding of the intersection between Hebraic culture and modern life.
 John is the author of The Marriage Commandments, and they share a number of vocations, including raising their three children, pastoring and teaching, and leading a number of businesses.

 Patrick & Tabatha Stopperich